Survey Results - Trainee feedback on Payne Hicks Beach LLP

 What we do: The firm’s reputation has been built on family and private client work as one of the few UK firms that provides these services at the highest level.
 Its commanding position in these areas is complemented by an excellent reputation for contentious trusts, dispute resolution, privacy and media law, company and commercial law, employment, residential and commercial property, and citizenship and immigration work.
 Despite its position in the market, Payne Hicks Beach’s lawyers pride themselves on the confidentiality and discretion with which they conduct their work, not least because the firm’s clients include many household names, as a result of which the firm is one of London’s best kept secrets.

-What we’re looking for: Applicants should have an excellent academic record (a 2(1) degree is a minimum), a high degree of drive and determination, and will need to demonstrate an ability to analyse problems accurately, to be creative in finding practical commercial solutions and communicating these clearly, as well as a flair for building relationships.
+What we’re looking for in a trainee: Applicants should have an excellent academic record (a 2(1) degree is a minimum), a high degree of drive and determination, and will need to demonstrate an ability to analyse problems accurately, to be creative in finding practical commercial solutions and communicating these clearly, as well as a flair for building relationships.

 What you’ll do: Trainees spend time in each of four departments, with their preferences being taken into account in this rotation so far as possible.
 With only one trainee per department, they play an important role, with a high level of responsibility, real work and supervised client contact from the outset.